naveenkumar-connect/todo-project/README.md

 # todo-project
-ToDo web application, manages a record of the planned tasks, which be updated, marked and deleted.
+ToDo web application, manages a record of the planned tasks, which can be updated, marked and deleted.

 Developed By: Naveen Kumar Saini